-Pacific Northwest University of Health Sciences (PNWU) was founded as a 501(c) (3) non-profit medical institution in 2005 aimed at increasing access to health care in medically underserved areas of the Pacific Northwest.
+Pacific Northwest University of Health Sciences (PNWU) was founded as a 501(c) (3) non-profit health care education institution in 2005 aimed at increasing access to health care in medically underserved areas of the Pacific Northwest.

-The University currently offers the degree of Doctor of Osteopathic Medicine enrolling a total of 560 medical students with plans to develop other programs and/or colleges.
+The University currently offers the degree of Doctor of Osteopathic Medicine and Master of Arts in Medical Science enrolling over 550 students annually with plans to develop other programs and/or colleges.
 Interprofessional education partnerships with other universities adds another 100 students to the population.
-The campus includes 300 employees with academic programming spread over a five-state region.
+The campus includes 300 employees with academic programming spread over a five state region.

 PNWU is located in Yakima, WA, a city of approximately 95,000 located in the south central part of the state near the eastern slopes of the Cascade Mountains in a major agricultural and outdoor recreation region.
 It is approximately 140 miles from Seattle, 170 miles from Portland, and 200 miles from Spokane.
 The Yakima Valley is a wonderful place to live, work and play.
 For information about life in Yakima visit www.liveyakimavalley.com.